swcarpentry/python-novice-gapminder/setup.md

 2. Download the Python 3 installer for OS X. These instructions assume that you use the graphical installer `.pkg` file.

 3. Follow the Python 3 installation instructions.
-Make sure that the install location is set to "Install only for me" so Anaconda will install its files locally, relative to home directory.
+Make sure that the install location is set to "Install only for me" so Anaconda will install its files locally, relative to your home directory.
 Installing the software for all users tends to create problems in the long run and should be avoided.

 ### Linux